 I’ve always turned to literature as my means of escape, especially in the midst of painful situations and despair.
-So, it’s only fitting that I would relate most with Virginia Woolf the night I’d find my bunky lying dead on a cold, urine stained concrete floor in the prison restroom.
+So, it’s only fitting that I would relate most with Virginia Woolf the night I’d find my cellmate lying dead on a cold, urine-stained concrete floor in the prison restroom.

-Imagine my confusion as I awoke to the sound of a voice in my ear saying my name repeatedly; my eyes snapped open, my alarm was set for 5am, my watch read:12:29 glowing brightly in the dark.
-The man says my name then tugs insistently at my sleeve, so I wearily climb down from my top bunk.
-The bed beneath me is empty, the cover neatly folded over in wait of the bed’s’ occupant to return.
+Imagine my confusion as I awoke to the sound of a voice in my ear saying my name repeatedly.
+My eyes snapped open.
+My alarm was set for 5 AM, but my watch read: 12:29 glowing brightly in the dark.
+The man said my name then tugged insistently at my sleeve, so I wearily climbed down from my top bunk.
+The bed beneath me was empty, the cover neatly folded over in wait of the bed’s occupant to return.
 My bunky’s locker stood unlocked, and half ajar, the watch we’d earlier replaced the battery in rested atop his nightstand.